When blood glucose (sugar) levels are out of the normal range, complications may develop. These include the following:

-The American Diabetes Association (ADA) offers these guidelines on LDL "bad" cholesterol and coronary heart disease:
+The American Diabetes Association (ADA) offers these guidelines on low-density lipoprotein (LDL) "bad" cholesterol and coronary heart disease:

 People with diabetes are at increased risk of getting cardiovascular disease.
 Taking aspirin may help decrease the risk of having a heart attack in patients who are at risk for heart disease or for those who have heart disease.
 Talk to your doctor about whether the benefits of daily aspirin outweigh the risks in your case.
 Aspirin can cause bleeding and interacts with other drugs.

 American Diabetes Association.
 Executive summary: standards of medical care in diabetes—2014.
 Diabetes Care.
 2014;37 Suppl 1:S5-S13.

 Diabetes mellitus type 2.
 EBSCO DynaMed website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T113993/Diabetes-mellitus-type-2-in-adults.
 Updated August 15, 2016.
 Accessed October 5, 2016.